-Bias Definition In Statistics
+Bias Definition In Statistics from Vedantu

 A bias is the deliberate or involuntary favouring of one class or outcome over other potential groups or outcomes in the chosen set of data.
 If you are asked to define bias in statistics- it is a phenomenon that occurs when a model or data set is unrepresentative.
 This sampling procedure highlights some grave issues for the researcher as a simple raise cannot ease it in sample size.
 Bias portrays the actual variation between the expected value and the real value of the parameter considered for the assay.
 There are multiple sources of bias that result in this.
 It is a drawback in statistical analysis and needs to be rectified in order to provide accurate data investigation.